cmu-delphi/delphi-epidata/docs/api/rvdss.md

 This source is derived from PHAC's Respiratory Virus Detection Data, originally reported in [weekly reports](https://www.canada.ca/en/public-health/services/surveillance/respiratory-virus-detections-canada.html), and currently reported in a [dynamic dashboard](https://health-infobase.canada.ca/respiratory-virus-surveillance/?source=rvdss).

 The data is made available under the [Open Government Licence - Canada](https://open.canada.ca/en/open-government-licence-canada).

+## Additional Resources

+For a more detailed overview of respiratory surveillance in Canada, see this [page](https://www.canada.ca/en/public-health/services/diseases/flu-influenza/influenza-surveillance/about-fluwatch.html).